 Here we’ll offer strategies, tools, and guidance on how to start a mentorship program for you and your employees.

 Workplace mentoring is a cost-effective way for existing, well-trained employees to provide guidance and knowledge to less-experienced employees.
 The mentor is typically not the direct manager or supervisor of the mentee, and the outcomes differ, depending on the goals of the mentoring program.

 The mentor helps the mentee develop new skills, become better problem-solvers, get acclimated to the work environment, and have an example to look up to.
 For the mentor, it is a way to practice leadership and development skills and may help them advance within the organization.

 Lastly, for the company, a mentor program is a great way to cost-effectively strengthen employee engagement and reduce the turnover rate.

 Mentorship programs benefit employers and their employees in multiple measurable and visible ways:

 The mentor experience positively influences job satisfaction among new employees.
-The addition of a mentor program helps to create a positive work environment, and a higher level of employee satisfaction leads to improved retention.
+The addition of a mentor program helps to create a positive work environment, and a higher level of employee satisfaction leads to improved engagement and retention.

 According to Forbes, retention rates were significantly higher for mentees (72%) and for mentors (69%) than for employees who did not participate (49%) in a mentor program.
 It’s been proven that it is more costly to acquire new talent than it is to retain employees, and mentorship programs can help reduce these costs.